SatoshiPortal/cyphernode/doc/INSTALL.md

 ## Upgrading

+To upgrade to the most recent version, just get and run the most recent version of the setup.sh file as described in the previous section.
+Migration should be taken care by the script.

 Your proxy's database won't be lost.
 Migration scripts are taking care of automatically migrating the database when starting the proxy.

 ```